Policies and Procedures

 1. Deferred Payment

 Payment deferment is available for current amounts due for students receiving financial aid.
+In addition, students enrolled in either graduate payroll deduction or the Tuition Management Systems (TMS) payment plan or for whom the University Cashier is billing a third party will receive appropriate extended due dates.
 Past due and/or prior term amounts cannot be deferred.

-First time recipients of financial aid may be required to furnish documentation to the Cashier’s Office of their eligibility for receiving aid, including the source and the amount.
+First time recipients of financial aid may be required to furnish documentation to the Office of the University Cashier of their eligibility for receiving aid, including the source and the amount.
 If there is not sufficient funding for the anticipated tuition, fees, and housing charges, the unfunded portion must be paid by the original bill due date.

 2. Aid for Deferment Purposes